Didisimmons/Ayo-Recipes/README.md

 #### **ADMIN USER**
 As an Admin User, I want to:
 1. Be able to do all the functionalities assigned to a registered user .
-2. Restrict access for certain features that can only be accessed by the admin
+2. Restrict access for certain features that can only be accessed by the admin.
 3. Add, Edit, or Delete the category of recipes present.
 4. Be able to edit , delete and update any recipes listed on the site.